 Most of the touristic places in Sal Island are located in the village of Pedra Lume, famous for its salt evaporation ponds, which were established in the eighteenth century.
 The ponds are situated in the crater of an extinct volcano; according to geologists, the waters in the lake rise from deep in the earth rather than from lateral infiltration from the ocean.
 You can spend five euros to get inside near the lake or drive up the volcano from the right and enjoy the view from the distance for free.

 After taking a rest, continue your tour by following the coast towards Monte Grande.
 The terrain gets rough, so don’t expect to meet many visitors on the mountain road.
 The most challenging part of this section of the route is the passing point next to Monte Grange.
 It is steep and curved, with many cracks.
 Consider your driving skills and the quad’s technical characteristics (perhaps less than 750cc might be not enough).
 If you decide not to take this particular path, take the straight road to the west coast.

-But if you manage to get to the passing point, make a break and enjoy beautiful scenery.
+But if you manage to get to the passing point, take a break and enjoy the beautiful scenery.

 Continue your trip towards Palmeira, which is located on the northwestern part of the island, is the main port of the island of Sal; it is the third busiest of Cape Verde’s ports in terms of freight traffic.